Skip to content

 Before conducting an inquiry, we ensure that the allegations brought to our attention are supported by facts.
 These facts must be based on offences provided for in Québec electoral legislation.

 For example, during this stage we can collect more information or verify the annual financial report or return of election expenses of a political party (if necessary, we wait for it to be filed on the date provided for under the legislation).
-Moreover, our regular verification of reports filed by candidates and political parties may allow us to detect irregularities that lead to open inquiries.
+Moreover, our regular verification of reports of political entities allow us to detect irregularities that lead to open inquiries.

 2. Inquiry